 Based upon reports from you all as well as from our volunteers, this year’s event, seems to have been another great success.

 The weather for the CPTR can and often is quite unpredictable & fickle.
-On the “wetter”, “colder“, “more interesting” end of the range, were two 3-4FT snow dumps seen in 1999 and then again in 2001.
-On the warmer, drier, spectacular-views end of the spectrum pretty have been, well, year’s like this one!
-Temperatures started in the low 30’s and warmed quickly under clear, crystal blue skies, to the lower- to middle- 70’s by afternoon.
+On the “wetter”, “colder“, “more interesting” end of the range, there were the 3-4FT snow dumps seen in 1999 and then again in 2001.
+On the warmer, drier, spectacular-views end of the spectrum, we’ve had spectacular days - well, day’s like we enjoyed this year!
+Temperatures started in the low 30’s and warmed quickly under clear, blue skies, to the upper 60’s to low- 70’s by afternoon.
 Winds remained primarily light – just enough to cool folks under those sunny skies – particularly the 50 milers enjoying their second loops throughout the afternoon.
 For those at the finish line area, folks reclined in the grass, listened to music, and cheered those crossing the finish line!

-As was the case last year, this year’s level of registrations was the largest in this event’s history.
-It was also great to again see 1) so many first timers to our event (as high as it’s ever been) and 2) the number of folks who indicated that they were tackling their respective distances for the first time.
+As was the case the last couple of years, this year’s level of registrations was ”tied” for largest in this event’s history.
+It was also great to again see 1) so many first timers to our event (as high as ever ) and 2) the number of folks who indicated that they were tackling their respective distances for the first time.
 Thank you all, especially, for choosing our race as your first !
 As always, based upon recognized names and my own visits with folks throughout Friday afternoon and in the Pre Race Meeting, there appeared to be a wonderful cross section of runners – including seasoned, competitive runners across the board to those nervous, perhaps less experienced, first timers.
 It’s a mix that we’ve enjoyed seeing each year of this event’s history – and a mix that we very much appreciate.

 While all results and records can be seen on other pages of this web site, and while all results are truly remarkable, it’s fund to mention a few highlights….